OlivierLD/raspberry-coffee/http-tiny-server/README.md

 - No security (SSL) available.
 - ~~_Not even multi-threaded_~~.
 Nov 2019: Now multi-threaded
 - Some restrictions exist (`100-continue`, Multipart, binary data, ...)
-- Not compliant with any coding standard, like JAX-RS, MicroProfile, JEE, etc
+- Not compliant with _any_ coding standard, like JAX-RS, MicroProfile, JEE, etc

 > May 2019: The archive containing the core classes is just above _**2M**_ big.
 Compare it to micro servers like Helidon or SpringBoot...
-> Helidon or SpringBoot would definitely run on a Raspberry Pi, I've tested it.
+> Helidon or SpringBoot would definitely run on a Raspberry Pi, I've tested them.
 But again,
 > the goal here is to be HTTP and REST compliant (any REST or HTTP client would work), and remain as small as possible.

 Logging available.